jstanislawczyk/ReactiveRecruitmentHelper/README.md

 1. Pull this repository
 2. Install Docker (https://docs.docker.com/docker-for-windows/install/)
 3. Install GIT bash (needed for Windows)
+4. Build jar (use bootJar).
+Jar should be found in build/libs
-4. Run start.sh script in bash
+5. Run start.sh script in bash